Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/card.md

 ---
 title: Card
 description: Cards provide a flexible and extensible content container with multiple options and variants.
+Cards can also have specialist functionality when used in a specific context.
 tabs:
 - Code
 - Angular